 The diagnosis can only be confirmed at post mortem by a combination of histopathological examination of the brain and brain chloride assay.

 The treatment of pigs that have been deprived of water is very difficult; restoration of a full water supply will actually trigger more severe disease as the pigs attempt to restore their fluid balance.
+Provision of unlimited water floods the brain and leads to rapid swelling that produces the classic salt poisoning clinical picture.

 An attending veterinary surgeon may employ other techniques to restore fluid (such as per rectum infusion or intra-peritoneal injection) but this must only be done under direct veterinary guidance.